svenauhagen/paypal-plus-plugin/readme.txt

 = 1.0.3 =
  - Another fix for price decimals
- - Move PayPay SDK in dedicated namespace to avoid collisions = 1.0.2 =
+ - Move PayPay SDK in dedicated namespace to avoid collisions
+ - Check for minimum required PHP version 5.4 and fail gently if it's not met = 1.0.2 =
  - Fix address patch request not always being included.
  - Fix an error with price decimals.